Common Startup Compliance Mistakes & How to Avoid Them

 Understand the importance of GST compliance - Explore the benefits and essentials to elevate your business

-While GST registration is generally mandatory for sellers operating on e-commerce platforms, there are specific exemptions and schemes available for offline businesses:
+While GST registration is generally not mandatory for food sellers operating on e-commerce platforms, there are specific exemptions and schemes available for offline businesses:

 Understanding GST rates is crucial for online food sellers, as different types of food items and services carry distinct tax rates.
 Here’s a simplified breakdown: